 DRY rates which do NOT include: -

-Note: For Dry lease rates, a BP Aviation Fuel Card will be provided which will offer you subsidised AvGas below market rate.
-Carefully plan your routing through the airfields with the cheapest fuel price and you'll minimise the expense even further.
+Note: For Dry lease rates, a BP Aviation Fuel Card will be provided which will offer you subsidized AvGas below market rate.
+Carefully plan your routing through the airfields with the cheapest fuel price (click on this map) and you will minimize the expense even further.

-The onus is simply on the renter pilot to adopt some of these money saving tactics.
+When a Dry rental rate is accepted, the onus simply falls on the renter pilot to adopt some other money saving tactics.
+For example:

-CPL aspirants need 50 hours PIC cross country time.
-Once you hit this target, consider circuit practice as the Tecnam’s P2002 Rotax engine can burn as little as 12 litres/hour flying circuit patterns.
+CPL aspirants need 20 hours PIC cross country time, and to start the ME-IR, 50 hours PIC X-country.
+Once you hit this target, consider circuit practice because significantly less fuel is burnt in the circuit compared to flying cross-country routes at full throttle.
+The Tecnam’s P2002 Rotax engine, for example, can burn as little as 12 liters/hour flying circuit patterns as opposed to 17 liters/hr. in the cruise.

-Also, the Rotax engine can burn 95/98 Unleaded MOGAS which is always cheaper than AVGAS, so given the choice, fill up with MOGAS.
+Also, the Rotax engine can burn 95/98 Unleaded MOGAS which is always so much cheaper than AVGAS.
+So given the choice, fly an aircraft with a ROTAX engine and fill up with cheaper MOGAS.

-If you need to save money, fly the Tecnam P2002 JF as it’s by far the most fuel efficient aircraft in our fleet, uses both AvGas and cheaper MoGas and has the lowest fuel consumption.
-After finishing your hour building, just fill it up with before returning it back to us.
+If you want to save money, fly the Tecnam P2002-JF as it is by far the most fuel-efficient aircraft in our fleet, it takes both AvGas and cheaper MoGas and it has the lowest fuel consumption among the fleet.
+After finishing your hour building, just fill it up before returning.

 We also provide